-TNX-201 is a single isomer of isometheptene mucate, or IMH, and is under development as a treatment for ETTH, an indication believed to affect approximately 20% of the global adult population.
+We are developing TNX-201 for the treatment of ETTH under an IND cleared by the FDA in October 2014.
+TNX-201 is a single isomer of isometheptene mucate, or IMH.
 Although currently not approved for any indication, IMH has an extensive history of use as a prescription pharmaceutical in the U.S. as a mixture of two mirror-image isomers, or IMH enantiomers, also known as a racemic mixture.
-Racemic IMH has been marketed as Octin® for conditions including tension and vascular headache.
-In addition, racemic IMH has been marketed in combination products for the relief of tension and vascular headaches (examples include Midrin® and MigraTen®).
-Based on our evaluation studies, we believe that one of the IMH enantiomers, which we are developing as TNX-201, is primarily responsible for the efficacy associated with the racemic mixture in the treatment of headache, and that the other IMH isomer may be associated with greater safety and tolerability risks.
-As a result, we believe that TNX-201 may have an improved clinical profile as compared to the racemic mixture for headache indications.
+Racemic IMH had been marketed as Octin® for conditions including tension and vascular headache.
+In addition, racemic IMH has been marketed in combination products for the relief of tension and vascular headaches (examples include Midrin®, MigraTen® and Prodrin®).
+Based on our evaluation studies, we believe that one of the IMH enantiomers, which we are developing as TNX-201, is primarily responsible for the efficacy associated with the racemic mixture in the treatment of headache, and that the other IMH enantiomer may be associated with toxic or undesirable pharmacologic effects.
+As a result, we believe that TNX-201 may possess favorable safety and tolerability relative to both the other IMH enantiomer and to racemic IMH, and potentially have an improved clinical profile as compared to the unapproved racemic IMH for headache indications.
 According to the FDA's Stereoisomeric Drugs Development Policy, the development of a single enantiomer of a racemic drug is particularly desirable in cases in which one enantiomer has a toxic or undesirable pharmacologic effect and the other does not.

 We held a pre-IND meeting with the FDA in January 2014 to discuss the regulatory pathway for the development of TNX-201 for the treatment of ETTH.
-Based on that meeting, we believe that the initial IND for TNX-201 will not require any additional nonclinical data to support a first-in-man Phase I comparative pharmacokinetic and safety study, which we expect to commence in the first quarter of 2015.
-Although the development of TNX-201 will be based on the available information on racemic IMH, approval of any NDA will be pursuant to Section 505(b)(1) of the FDCA.
+A first-in-man Phase 1 single ascending dose comparative pharmacokinetic and safety study of TNX-201 will be completed in the fourth quarter of 2014, and we expect to begin a Phase 2 study in ETTH in the first half of 2015.
+Although the clinical development of TNX-201 can be accelerated based on the available information on racemic IMH, approval of any NDA will be pursuant to Section 505(b)(1) of the FDCA.